anenger/privacy-export/README.md

 # To Run:

+Navigate to the folder (probably privacy-export-master)

-Install the following required dependencies using pip or your choice of package manager:
+Install the following required dependencies using pip:

-requests
-json
-csv
-random
-string
+pip install -r requirements.txt

-Run using python3 getcards.py
+Run using python getcards.py